momentohq/public-dev-docs/docs/topics/integrations/lambda-handler.md

 ---
 sidebar_position: 1
-sidebar_label: Momento Topics
+sidebar_label: Amazon EventBridge
-title: Topics
+title: Integrate Momento Topics with Amazon EventBridge
 pagination_prev: null
-description: How to deploy an AWS Lambda that handles the webhook payload published by Momento.
+description: How to deploy an AWS Lambda function that handles the webhook payload published by Momento.
 The handler exposes the Function over a URL that when executed puts the Momento webhook payload on a configured AWS EventBridge Bus.
 hide_title: true
 keywords:
     - momento